Arduino library for expressive robotic OLED eyes (SSD1306 / SH1106).

 It provides a collection of monochrome bitmaps (eye expressions + useful icons) and a small non-blocking animation helper so you can add personality to robots without blocking the rest of your code.

-)git clone https://github.com/orji123/Irisoled.git
+drawBitmap, clearDisplay, display)git clone https://github.com/orji123/Irisoled.git

-folder into your Arduino libraries/
+Irisoled folder into your Arduino libraries/ directory OR use:

 #include <Adafruit_GFX.h>